 - Add the wet ingredients to the dry ingredients and mix with a whisk just until you have a smooth batter.
 Do not overmix or overbeat.

 - Divide the batter equally among 12 cups of a standard-sized muffin pan lined with cupcake liners.
 Smooth down the tops with the back of a spoon or spatula or you will have a lumpy top (it’ll still taste delicious, though 🙂 )

 - Bake in a preheated 350-degree oven about 27 minutes or until a toothpick inserted in the center comes out clean.

-- Cream together the butter and shortening until they are fluffy, about 1 minute.
+- Cream the butter with a hand mixer or in a stand mixer, with the whisk attachment, until fluffy, about 1 minute.